amoolyapn/AI-career-guidance/README.md

-🎯 AI-Enhanced Career Guidance System  -  ✨ Helping students choose the right career path with AI.
+🎯 AI-Enhanced Career Guidance System  -  Revolutionizing Career Choices with AI-Powered Guidance.

 📖 Overview

 This project is an AI-driven career guidance platform that provides students with personalized career recommendations.
 It analyzes multiple factors such as:

-Academic performance
+✦Academic performance

-Skills and certifications
+✦Skills and certifications

-Interests and psychometric traits
+✦Interests and psychometric traits

-Job market trends
+✦Job market trends

-By combining these, the system suggests the most suitable career pathways, helping students make smarter decisions and bridge the gap between education and industry needs.
+✦By combining these, the system suggests the most suitable career pathways, helping students make smarter decisions and bridge the gap between education and industry needs.

 🚀 Key Features

-AI/ML-based career prediction
+✦AI/ML-based career prediction

-Real-time adaptability with job market data
+✦Real-time adaptability with job market data

-Integration of academics, skills, and interests
+✦Integration of academics, skills, and interests

-Easy-to-use web interface for students & institutions
+✦Easy-to-use web interface for students & institutions

 🛠️ Tech Stack